 Dependant Pass Frequently Asked Questions

-You can apply for family’s Dependant’s Pass (DP) at the time of applying for your work pass or after its approval.
+You can apply for your family’s Dependant’s Pass (DP) at the time of applying for your work pass or after its approval.
 The following guidelines apply:

 - The alternative approach is to apply for the Dependant’s Passes after your work pass application is successful.
-This will mean that your family members will have to wait few more weeks before they can collect their Dependant’s Passes.
+This will mean that your family members will have to wait for a few more weeks before they can collect their Dependant’s Passes.

 - If all documents are in order, the DP will most likely be approved.

 The LOC must be renewed when the DP is being renewed.
-MOM will send the LOC renewal form employer approximately three months before the pass expires.
+MOM will send the LOC renewal form to the employer approximately three months before the pass expires.
 The completed form should be submitted at least four weeks before the LOC expires.